SHAFTESBURY BARNET HARRIERS: CONSTITUTION

 RULE 3 – The Club’s vest colours shall be black and white vertical stripes with red piping around the neck and arms.

 RULE 4 – The Club shall comprise of amateurs, as defined by the governing bodies of athletics, whose membership has been confirmed by the Council.
 Membership of the Club shall be open to anyone interested in the sport regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.

-RULE 5 – Supporter membership shall be available to those persons who do not wish to be active members, they shall have all the rights of a full member but shall not be entitled to vote at an Annual General Meeting or a Special General Meeting.
+RULE 5 – Supporter membership shall be available to those persons who do not wish to be active members, supporter members shall have all the rights of a full member but shall not be entitled to vote at an Annual General Meeting or a Special General Meeting.

-RULE 7 – The Council may expel from the Club any member who they deem guilty of conduct detrimental to the interests of the Club or athletics in general, subject to him or her stating their case to the Council.
+RULE 7 – The Council may expel from the Club any member whom they deem guilty of conduct detrimental to the interests of the Club or athletics in general, subject to the member’s statement of his or her case to the Council.
 Notification of the decision shall be sent by email or by letter sent by recorded delivery to the last known address of the member.
 Delivery will be assumed to be the second day after sending, whether sent by email or recorded delivery.
 Any such member, on giving notice within seven days of the receipt by him/her of a notice of expulsion, may claim the right of appeal to the appropriate governing body.
 The name of any person expelled from the Club shall be reported to the governing bodies for athletics.

 - General Secretary

 - Promotions Secretary

 - Officials Secretary